 The accounts of the Agency are maintained on the accrual basis of accounting.
+As such, revenues are recognized in the period in which they are earned and expenses are recognized in the period in which they are incurred.

 Assets, Liabilities, Deferred Outflows/Inflows of Resources, and Net Position